deciduously/music/post.md

 By the end of this post our program will:

-1. Support a full range of key signatures of different types.
+1. Support over a hundred different key signatures. - 1 (Chromatic) + (7x12) (Diatonic) + (5x12??)
+(Pentatonic)
-1. Use a full 108-key extended [piano](https://en.wikipedia.org/wiki/Piano) [keyboard](https://en.wikipedia.org/wiki/Musical_keyboard).
+1. Support a full 108-key extended [piano](https://en.wikipedia.org/wiki/Piano) [keyboard](https://en.wikipedia.org/wiki/Musical_keyboard), allowing the user to pick a range.
 1. Produce any arbitrary tone we ask for.
-1. Play back sequences recorded in a rudimentary [notation format](https://en.wikipedia.org/wiki/Musical_notation).
+1. Compile and run on Windows, MacOS, or Linux with no extra effort or code changes (I tried all three).
 1. Encourage further extension with lots of Rust-y goodness.
-1. Compile and run on Windows, MacOS, or Linux with no code changes (I tried all three).

 However, at the end of the day, it's just the thing in the cover image.